RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

 5.0-rc1 or later.
 On i.MX8 setups it is suggested to use Linux 5.1-rc1 or later because the i.MX8 SNVS state support for BD71837 and BD71847 was included in mainline kernel at release 5.1-rc1.

+Please not that there is no own device-tree compatible for BD71850.
+The BD71850 can be described using exactly same device-tree bindings as BD71847.
+Please use

+compatible = "rohm,bd71847";

+also for BD71850.

 Linux kernel can be obtained from: